markgordon22/MAKE-YOUR-MARK/README.md

 Acknowledgements

-The people I want to thank for the help and guidance along the way of making **MAKE YOUR MARK**
+The people and organisations I want to thank for the help and guidance along the way of making **MAKE YOUR MARK**

 * [UCD gym and fitness](https://www.ucd.ie/sportandfitness/) where I found my love for health and fitness to inspire me to create a gym website.
 * [TNT Sligo gym](https://tntgymsligo.ie/tnt-gym-sligo-opening-times/) for the way they used cards to advertise their gym.